Flag Football Rules

 Five Yard Penalties

 • Illegal Block of Ball during Forced Gender.
-The penalty can be a five yard penalty at the line of scrimmage or a spot foul if the pass is completed.
-No male player (not including the defender covering the quarterback) can block a ball thrown by the quarterback prior to the female player touching the ball.
+Five yard penalty from the line of scrimmage.
+Penalty results in a replay of the gender down.
 The quarterback cannot throw the ball purposely at a male player to receive the penalty.

 • Intentional Grounding.
-The quarterback may not attempt a forward pass without a realistic chance of completion.
+The quarterback, while inside the pocket, may not attempt a forward pass without a realistic chance of completion.
 There is an exception if the quarterback immediately spikes the ball to stop the clock.
 The penalty will be assessed from the line of scrimmage and results in a loss of down.

 • Delay of Game.
-A penalty will be assessed if a team takes longer than 30 seconds to snap the ball.
+A penalty will be assessed if a team takes longer than 30 seconds to snap the ball or if the defense intentionally knocks the ball away.

 • Illegal Diving.
 No player may leave his/her feet to gain positive yards.
 The penalty will be assessed at the spot of the foul.

-• Illegal Player Participation.
+• Too Many People on the Field.
 A team cannot have more than 8 players on the field or have more than 5 male players on the field.

 • Offensive/Defensive Offsides.
-The official will blow the whistle immediately on offensive offsides.
+The official will kill the play immediately on offensive offsides.
 A dead ball will occur, and the penalty will be assessed from the line of scrimmage.
 On defense offsides the play will be continued until its conclusion at which point the offense will decide whether to accept or decline the penalty.

 Ten Yard Penalties